Here are some recommended personal finance websites in Malaysia. This list is no particular order.

-- JewelPie (TOP PICK!) – Malaysian women-centric lifestyle website with personal finance-related articles!
+- JewelPie – Malaysian women-centric lifestyle website with personal finance-related articles!
 RARE okay you guys!

-- VulcanPost – Not strictly a PF website, but features new startups you should know (like CARDPOW, below) and offers insider news about consumer demands.
+- VulcanPost – Not strictly a PF website, but features new startups you should know and offers insider news about consumer demands.

 - Pakdi.Net – Malay centric, Islam-centric personal finance articles.
 Handy for the riba’ and inheritance guides.

-- SoyaCincau – Also not strictly a personal finance website, but great for tech reviews and getting the most out of your money!
+- SoyaCincau – Great for tech reviews and getting the most out of your money!
 Check out Best Smartphone under RM1000 article.

 - Time Out KL’s Broke in KL Guide – KL-centric and consumerist-culture-centric.
 Free stuff to do in KL!